 The Hunter Terrain Park and Hunter Banked Park are located in the lower central area of the ski area.

 Hunter Mountain Shiobara Season & Opening Times

-Typical season is from Early December until Mid April
+Typical season is from Late November until Early April

 Weekends and holidays